Shivaji Bridge railway station

-Shivaji Bridge railway station is a small railway station in Connaught Place which is a residential and commercial neighborhood of the New Delhi district of Delhi.
+Shivaji Bridge railway station is a small railway station part of the Delhi Suburban Railway, located in Connaught Place which is a residential and commercial neighborhood of the New Delhi district of Delhi.
 Its code is CSB.
-The station is part of Delhi Suburban Railway.
 The station consist of four platforms.

+Officially named after the bridge that follows it on the Track, the Shivaji Bridge (Popularly only referred to by its older name Minto Bridge).